 I learned well the lesson about dialogue labels and fastidiously follow it.
 I thought I excelled at writing dialogue.
 However, a contemporary instruction is to only use “said”—any other label is mere distraction from the more important dialogue.
 Even more confounding is the advice to avoid dialogue tags whenever possible, such as in a series of verbal exchanges or to imply the tag and speaker in a separate sentence, as in:

 “I understand,” she replied mechanically, becomes: “I understand.”
 Her reply was mechanical.

-Causing me the most consternation, however, is in description.
+Causing me the most consternation, however, is in the description.
 As instructed in school, I pepper mine with adjectives and adverbs.
-Now I have been repeatedly told to use strong nouns and verbs, while minimizing the use of adjectives and adverbs, especially adverbs ending in -ly.
+Now I have been repeatedly told to use strong nouns and verbs while minimizing the use of adjectives and adverbs, especially adverbs ending in -ly.

 This writing habit is the most difficult to break.
 If only I’d been given better instruction at the beginning, then I wouldn’t have to unlearn it now.